timm/shortr/README.md

 ### Coding conventions
 Before reading this code, it might be best to   [review  these local coding conventions](https://github.com/timm/shortr/blob/master/CONTRIBUTE.md).

+And why, you may ask, is this written in LUA?
+Well. the whole point of this code is make people say "hey, that is so easy I can write it in Rust, Typescript, Python, Julia, Erlang,  Ruby, etc, etc...".
+So this code steers clear of clever coding practices that might not easily port.
+Off-the-shelf LUA has less than 2 dozen built-ins-- which makes it pretty useful as a simple executable specification system.

+   (Aside: also, for me, LUA is kinda fun to use.)

 ### Role Models
 People whose code challenges me to write less, but better: